clastix/kamaji/README.md

 ### 📝 License

-The Kamaji Cluster API Control Plane provider is licensed under Apache 2.0.
+Kamaji is licensed under Apache 2.0.
 The code is provided as-is with no warranties.

 ### 🛟 Commercial Support